 Like this we mastered the six kilometers, sometimes rapidly quick, sometimes depressingly slow, since naturally not all members of the group had the same skills in conquering the ice.
-So you can actually get stuck in traffic, even in a remote land like Norway.
+So you can actually get stuck in traffic, even in a less populated land like Norway.

 As we reached the glacier everyone is taking a minute for themselves, just standing there in awe, starring at the majestical beauty yet so fleeting fragility of the ice.
 A couple of times there were pieces of ice falling off the glacier and into the lake.
 After a short break we were equipped with spikes, axes and a rope and the probably a little bit more dangerous part of our glacier adventure began.